Skip to Main Content

 A supplement to the Statistical Abstract of the United States with approximately 3,000 statistical time series which cover various periods from 1789 to 1945.

-A compendium which includes more than 8,000 statistical time series which cover periods from 1610 to 1957.
+A compendium includes more than 8,000 statistical time series covering periods from 1610 to 1957.

 IPUMS-USA (Minnesota Population Center) -- This is a project dedicated to collecting and distributing United States census data.
 Great place to locate Enumeration FormsPublished Census Volumes and Errata and Revisions